duarte3333/Stocks_Statistics/README.md

 ![g7](https://user-images.githubusercontent.com/76222459/147173403-05716b50-a59f-4cd8-8f75-98b8d1daf6b2.png)

 Thanks to matplotlib it is possible to make all of these graphics.
 I hope that you enjoy this work!
+## 🚀 About Me
+I'm a Mechanical Engineer Student...

 ## Authors